The Fourth Amendment of The U.S. Constitution protects citizens from unlawful police searches and seizures at the hands of law enforcement.

-The law applies not only to homes, but also to drivers and their vehicles.
+The law applies not only to property but also to drivers and a person’s vehicle.
 If you are facing charges following a Florida vehicle search, you need to know your rights and address this legal issue right away.

-Read on to learn how the Fourth Amendment and Florida law protect you against unlawful vehicular searches.
-We will cover what to do during a search, when a search is constitutional, what steps to take if you are facing charges, and more.
+Read on to learn how the Fourth Amendment and Florida law protect you against the unlawful search of your personal vehicle.
+We will cover what to do during a police search, when a search is constitutional, what steps to take if you are facing charges, and more.

-What Does Florida Law Say About Vehicle Searches?
+What Does Florida Law Say About Vehicle Search?

-Federal and Florida laws protect you from unlawful vehicle searches.
+Federal and Florida laws protect you from unlawful and invasive searches.

 Generally speaking, searches are unlawful if law enforcement does not have the proper search warrant.
-However, there are situations in which officers are within their rights.
+However, there are situations in which police officers are within their rights to search your car.

 Below we detail what the law says about situational vehicle searches.

-If law enforcement searches your vehicle without a warrant, any evidence they gather may be inadmissible in court.
-Evidence can include everything from conversation to illegal items like narcotics, unlicensed weapons, or any types of illegal activity that was happening in a car.
+If law enforcement searches your vehicle without a proper search warrant, any evidence obtained by the police may be inadmissible in court.
+Enough evidence can include everything from conversation to illegal items like narcotics, unlicensed weapons, or any types of illegal activity that was happening in a car.

-The police can search your vehicle if they have the property warrant.
+Usually, the police search your vehicle if they have a property warrant.
 However, they’re also within their rights if they have probable cause to do an inventory search of your car.

 Courts define probable cause as evidence noticeably present in the area in question.